-What Is Intermittent Fasting (“IF”)
+What Is Intermittent Fasting (IF)?

-How Does Intermittent Fasting Work?
+How Does It Work?

-This is the opposite of being in an anabolic state, which is when you have consumed food and your body is actively processing and breaking down the nutrients and fats from that food and allocating those resources accordingly.
+This is the opposite of being in an anabolic state, which is when you have consumed food, and your body is actively processing and breaking down the nutrients and fats from that food and allocating those resources accordingly.

 Myths About Intermittent Fasting

-Myth #1: Starvation Mode?
+Myth #1: Starvation Mode

-Myth #2: Extremely Low Energy?
+Myth #2: Extremely Low Energy

 Another common myth is that energy levels are extremely low when fasting.
 This one spawns from the notion that your body needs food constantly for energy and to survive.
-Let me debunk this by stating that your body is much more resilient than that!
+Let me debunk this by stating that your body is much more resilient than that.

 You can technically go several days without consuming food, as long as you are having adequate amounts of water.
-In my experience, over the years with time restricted eating, energy levels are sustained as long as the proper macro and micro nutrients are consumed during each eating window.
+In my experience, over the years with time restricted eating, energy levels are sustained as long as the proper macro and micronutrients are consumed during each eating window.